Owner of Dirtie Dog Photography

 Their story is worth telling, and your love is worth holding onto.

 Marika Moffitt is the owner of Dirtie Dog Photography where she focuses on capturing the stories of animals for the people who love them.
 She has built her business focused on the ability to give back to her community, through working with local rescue organizations and creative collaborations with other pet-friendly businesses in the Seattle, Washington area.
-She is also the founder of Seattle Pet Collective, a podcast sharing the stories of people who are doing great work within the Seattle pet community.
+She is also the founder of Seattle Pet Collective (a podcast sharing the stories of people who are doing great work within the Seattle pet community) and the co-founder/producer of The Limelight Pet Project (a multimedia campaign shining the light on harder to adopt animals and the people who care for them).

 Want to learn more about Marika?